waro163/flask-restframework/README.md

 * Permission
 * Throttle(todo)

-and each of them can be customized yourself, all of those are revolved around `User`, so you can difine your own User class.
+and each of them can be customized yourself, all of those are revolved around `User`, so you can define your own User class.

 # Example